 The Building Healthy Places Initiative holds webinars on topics across our areas of work.

-ULI’s Building Healthy Places Book Club is designed to spark thought, joy, and conversation around health, social equity, and real estate.
+ULI’s Building Healthy Places Book + Film Club is designed to spark thought, joy, and conversation around health, social equity, and real estate.
 Past live events have included small group discussions, performances, and chats with authors.

 The Randall Lewis/ULI Building Healthy Places Forum brings together leaders in health, wellness, and real estate to discuss what they are doing, planning, and observing in the field.
 The Forums are content-heavy, interactive discussions and exchange between ULI members and other experts in the health and land use fields.